Console Pianos vs. Upright Pianos: Which is Better for You?

 When it comes to choosing between Console Pianos and Upright Pianos, it all comes down to the purpose of the piano.
 For instance, in most cases, Consoles should be avoided if you're able to get a taller Upright piano.

-Console pianos are great for home use and general enjoyment among those who aren't first learning, while Upright Pianos are preferred by professional musicians and those who want a high-quality sound and responsiveness which is best for inspiring beginners to stick with piano lessons.
+Console pianos are great for home use and general enjoyment among those who aren't first learning.
+While upright pianos are preferred by professional musicians and those who want a high-quality sound and responsiveness which is best for inspiring beginners to stick with piano lessons.

 Whatever your choice, make sure to consult with piano stores, your piano teacher, and a qualified piano tuner to get the best piano for your needs.